UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Median Age Range: The median age of Pennsylvania residents is 40.6.

 - Education: More than 91% of Pennsylvania residents have graduated high school, with 32.3% having college degrees.
-The state has about 4.9% of residents currently working their way through college.
+The state has about 4.9% of residents working through college.

 How many people are insured through the Pennsylvania health insurance marketplace?

 During the Open Enrollment Period of 2022 coverage, 374,776 enrolled in health plans.

 Did Pennsylvania implement the ACA’s Medicaid expansion?

 The Affordable Care Act was signed into law in 2010.
 Pennsylvania was one of the first states to expand Medicaid.
 In 2015, Pennsylvania adopted Medicaid expansion under the ACA.

 When can you purchase ACA health insurance in Pennsylvania?

 The enrollment period for 2022 health coverage ran from November 1, 2021, until January 15, 2022.

 Residents who go through a ‘qualifying life event’ can also purchase health insurance up to 60 days after the event occurs.
 A qualifying life event can include:

 - Loss of employer-provided coverage